AxonIQ/reference-guide/part3/command-dispatching.md

 Command Dispatching
 ===================

-TODO: Update to Axon 3

 The use of an explicit command dispatching mechanism has a number of advantages.
 First of all, there is a single object that clearly describes the intent of the client.
 By logging the command, you store both the intent and related data for future reference.
 Command handling also makes it easy to expose your command processing components to remote clients, via web services for example.
 Testing also becomes a lot easier, you could define test scripts by just defining the starting situation (given), command to execute (when) and expected results (then) by listing a number of events and commands (see [Testing](../part2/testing.md)).
-The last major advantage is that it is very easy to switch between synchronous and asynchronous command processing.
+The last major advantage is that it is very easy to switch between synchronous and asynchronous as well as local versus distributed command processing.

 This doesn't mean Command dispatching using explicit command object is the only way to do it.
 The goal of Axon is not to prescribe a specific way of working, but to support you doing it your way, while providing best practices as the default behavior.
 It is still possible to use a Service layer that you can invoke to execute commands.
 The method will just need to start a unit of work (see [Unit of Work](../part1/messaging-concepts.md#unit-of-work)) and perform a commit or rollback on it when the method is finished.

-The next sections provide an overview of the tasks related to settting up a Command dispatching infrastructure with the Axon Framework.
+The next sections provide an overview of the tasks related to setting up a Command dispatching infrastructure with the Axon Framework.

 The Command Gateway
 ===================

 The Command Gateway is a convenient interface towards the Command dispatching mechanism.
 While you are not required to use a Gateway to dispatch Commands, it is generally the easiest option to do so.

 There are two ways to use a Command Gateway.
-The first is to use the `CommandGateway` interface and `DefaultCommandGateway` implementation provided by Axon.
+The first is to use the `CommandGateway` interface and the `DefaultCommandGateway` implementation provided by Axon.
 The command gateway provides a number of methods that allow you to send a command and wait for a result either synchronously, with a timeout or asynchronously.

 The other option is perhaps the most flexible of all.
 You can turn almost any interface into a Command Gateway using the `CommandGatewayFactory`.
 This allows you to define your application's interface using strong typing and declaring your own (checked) business exceptions.
 Axon will automatically generate an implementation for that interface at runtime.

 Configuring the Command Gateway
 -------------------------------

 Both your custom gateway and the one provided by Axon need to be configured with at least access to the Command Bus.
-In addition, the Command Gateway can be configured with a `RetryScheduler`, `CommandDispatchInterceptor`s, `CommandCallback`s and `CorrelationDataResolver`s.
+In addition, the Command Gateway can be configured with a `RetryScheduler`, `CommandDispatchInterceptor`s, and `CommandCallback`s.

 The `RetryScheduler` is capable of scheduling retries when command execution has failed.
 The `IntervalRetryScheduler` is an implementation that will retry a given command at set intervals until it succeeds, or a maximum number of retries is done.
 When a command fails due to an exception that is explicitly non-transient, no retries are done at all.
 Note that the retry scheduler is only invoked when a command fails due to a `RuntimeException`.
 Checked exceptions are regarded "business exception" and will never trigger a retry.
+Typical usage of a `RetryScheduler` is when dispatching commands on a Distributed Command Bus.
+If a node fails, the Retry Scheduler will cause a command to be dispatched to the next node capable of processing the command (see [Distributing the Command Bus](#distributing-the-command-bus)).

 `CommandDispatchInterceptor`s allow modification of `CommandMessage`s prior to dispatching them to the Command Bus.
 In contrast to `CommandDispatchInterceptor`s configured on the CommandBus, these interceptors are only invoked when messages are sent through this gateway.
 The interceptors can be used to attach meta data to a command or do validation, for example.